-- (S-90) The contracting officer shall follow the guidance in PGI 25.7902-4(S-90)(1), (2), or (3), as applicable, to determine if an offeror meets the conditions for an exception to the requirement to verify DLA controlling authority approval to access export-controlled data. - (1) If the offeror is a manufacturer or an OEM offering its manufactured item and does not require access to DLA controlled technical data or information to complete contract performance, the offeror must have asserted within its offer or must otherwise confirm in writing to the contracting officer prior to award that it does not require access to DLA controlled technical data or information, and it will provide items that conform to the current revision of applicable technical data.
-The contracting officer shall document the offeror's assertion in the contract file and insert procurement note H10, Awardee Requires No Access to DLA Controlled Technical Data or Information for Contract Performance, in the award.
+(S-90) The contracting officer shall follow the guidance in PGI 25.7902-4(S-90)(1), (2), as applicable, to determine if an offeror meets the conditions for an exception to the requirement to have DLA controlling authority approval to access export-controlled data within cFolders.

+(1) If the offeror is a manufacturer, i.e., Original Equipment Manufacturer (OEM) or the Original Component Manufacturer (OCM), or is an OEM or OCM authorized manufacturer offering its own item and does not require access to DLA controlled technical data or information to complete contract performance, the offeror must have asserted within its offer or must otherwise confirm in writing to the contracting officer prior to award that it does not require access to DLA export controlled technical data or information, and it will provide items that conform to the current revision of applicable technical data.
+The contracting officer shall document the offeror's assertion in the contract file and insert procurement note H10, OEM or OEM Authorized Manufacturer Requires No Access to DLA Controlled Technical Data or Information for Contract Performance, in the award.